chentsulin/sweetalert-react/README.md

 [![NPM version][npm-image]][npm-url]
 [![Dependency Status][david_img]][david_site]

-> sweetalert in react
+> sweetalert in React

 ## Motivation

 Use `sweetalert` with React style lifecycle.
-I add `show` prop to determinate alert should be diplayed or not, and then add `onConfirm`, `onCancel`, `onClose`, `onEscapeKey` props to have more controls on alert.
+I add `show` prop to determinate alert should be diplayed or not, and then add `onConfirm`, `onCancel`, `onClose`, `onEscapeKey` and `onOutsideClick` props to have more controls on alert element.

 ## Install